The Secret Behind McDonald's Fries

 The Highly Hazardous Pesticide Once Used

-- Tremors and neurological disruption
+- Tremors and nervous system disruption

 - Seizures